OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/storage/index.md

 ## Migrating from NFS storage to a custom StorageClass

-If you installed the Kubernetes agent using the default NFS storage, and want to use a custom `StorageClass` instead, simply rerun the installation Helm command with specified values for `persistence.storageClassName` and `persistence.size`.
+If you installed the Kubernetes agent using the default NFS storage, and want to change to custom `StorageClass` instead, simply rerun the installation Helm command with specified values for `persistence.storageClassName` and `persistence.size`.

 The following steps assume your Kubernetes agent is in the `octopus-agent-nfs-to-pv` namespace: